1. What Is Medicaid?

 - Check with your state's Medicaid office for the rules and income limits.

-In Alaska and Hawaii, you may be able to make more than the general income cut-off and still qualify.
+In Alaska and Hawaii, you’re able to make a slightly higher income than in other states and still qualify.
 Your state Medicaid office can help you with the specific income limits based on how many people are in your family.

 3. What Does Medicaid Cover?